biggproject/biggdocs/Modelling.md

 The I stands for integrated.
 It means that instead of taking the raw target values, we are differencing them.
 For example, our sales prediction model would try to forecast tomorrow’s change in sales (i.e. tomorrow’s sales minus today’s sales) rather than just tomorrow’s sales.
 The reason we need this is that many time series exhibit a trend, making the raw values non-stationary.
 Taking the difference makes our Y variable more stationary.

 The MA stands for moving average.
 A moving average model takes the lagged prediction errors as inputs.
-It’s not a directly observable parameter unlike the others (and it’s not fixed as it changes along with the model’s others parameters).
+It’s not a directly observable parameter unlike the others (and it’s not fixed as it changes along with the model’s other parameters).
 At a high level, feeding the model’s errors back to itself serves to push it somewhat towards the correct value (the actual Y values).

-The S in SARIMA stands for seasonality: consistently cyclical and easily predictable, which means that we should look past the cyclicality(in other words adjust for it).
+The S in SARIMA stands for seasonality: consistently cyclical and easily predictable, which means that we should look past the cyclicality (in other words adjust for it).

 SARIMAX extends on this framework just by adding the capability to handle exogenous variables.